peppelinux/pyLAN-tools/README.md

-Under development, wrote in a night and tested during it
+Under development, I wrote it in a night and tested during it.
 It probably will get some improvements soon as possible :)